naninovel/docs/docs/guide/naninovel-scripts.md

 ### Nameless Parameters

-Most of the commands have a nameless parameter.
-A parameter is considered nameless when it could be used without specifying its name.
+Most commands have a nameless parameter.
+A parameter is considered nameless when it can be used without specifying its name.

-For example, a [@bgm] command expects a nameless parameter specifying the name of the music track to play:
+For example, [@bgm] command expects a nameless parameter specifying name of the music track to play:

 ```nani
 @bgm PianoTheme
 ```
-"PianoTheme" here is the value of the "BgmPath" *String* parameter.
+"PianoTheme" here is the value of "BgmPath" *String* parameter.

-There could be only one nameless parameter per command and it should always be specified before any other parameters.
+There can be only one nameless parameter per command and it should always be specified before any other parameters.

 ### Optional and Required Parameters

 Most of the command parameters are *optional*.
-It means they either have a predefined value or just doesn't require any value in order for the command to be executed.
-For example, when a [@resetText] command is used without specifying any parameters it will reset text of a default printer, but you can also set a specific printer ID like this: `@resetText printer:Dialogue`.
+It means they either have a predefined value or just don't require any value in order for the command to be executed.
+For example, when [@resetText] command is used without specifying any parameters it will reset text of a default printer, but you can also set a specific printer ID like this: `@resetText printer:Dialogue`.

 Some parameters however are *required* in order for the command to execute and should always be specified.